timjogorman/RicherEventDescription/guidelines.md

 #### Do not create causal links between verbs and their arguments

-Every verb has expected actors or ``semantic roles'', as annotated in PropBank or AMR.
+Every verb has expected actors or "semantic roles", as annotated in PropBank or AMR.
 These expected arguments, for instance, the hitter, thing hit, and instrument used in a hitting event, are linked by the verb's semantics, and a causal link is not needed to capture this